Last updated: Sep 14, 2014

 [Volume 2, page 278]

-With a location next to the now-open Sugarloaf, this cliff is sure to become more popular.
+With a location next to the now-open Sugarloaf, excellent rock, and being 2 min off the road, this cliff is sure to become more popular.

 Great face climbing on excellent, naturally clean stone; sustained.
 And who doesn't love peach meat?